Overcrowded mouse cage with mice climbing the cage walls

 Overcrowded Rodent Cages

-The reason for this change is to ensure that laboratories responsibly managing their mouse colonies are not financially burdened via the per diems in subsidizing the operation of breeding colonies where the colony managers are less than attentive.
-In a significant number of instances and on a regular basis the DAR has been "gamed" by languid, but cagey, mouse colony managers who developed the habit of awaiting notifications and then interceding to redistribute breeding mice and pups just at the cusp of DAR intervention and fee levying.
-This resulted in increased DAR efforts and costs that were not directly recouped and thus were folded into the per diem rates where these casual breeding colony management practices were and have been subsidized by all investigators.
+The reason for this fee is to ensure that laboratories responsibly managing their mouse colonies are not financially burdened via the per diems in subsidizing the operation of breeding colonies where the colony managers are less than attentive.
+Historically, overcrowded cage notifications did not incur a fee.
+However, in a significant number of instances the DAR was "gamed" by mouse colony managers who developed the habit of awaiting notifications and then interceding to redistribute breeding mice and pups just at the cusp of DAR intervention and fee levying.
+This resulted in increased DAR efforts and costs that were not directly recouped and thus were folded into the per diem rates where these casual breeding colony management practices were subsidized by all investigators.

 Regulatory Basis